 Tintic Consolidated Metals

-After that, the next project is Eureka Standard, just down strike from this one.
-There, we see that the project was mined in the past and there is a lot of opportunity at depth.
+After Trixie, the next project is Eureka Standard, just down strike from this one.
+The project was mined in the past and there is a lot of opportunity at depth.
 So, looking at the big picture, Tintic is a patchwork of outcropping opportunities all over the place, with potential for millions of ounces in precious metals, as well as for a world class porphyry copper deposit at depth.